 Many organizations have already embraced this new target market.

 There are a few clear takeaways here when it comes to marketing strategies for reopening.
 It is time to get creative, innovative and to pivot your socks off.
-COVID-19 has hit the tourism sector hard, but the tourism sector has already proven to be incredibly resilient.
+COVID-19 has hit the tourism sector hard, but with vaccine programmes rolling out and the lockdowns lifting, it's time to switch to recovery mode.